 This course presents a comprehensive survey of the theories and research on leadership and managerial effectiveness in formal organizations with practical suggestions for improving leadership skills.
 Lecture.
-Optional pass/no pass or grade.
+Optional pass/no pass grade.
 Transferable to CSU.

-MANAGEMENT G130 - 3 Units Team Building and Group Dynamics
+Team Building and Group Dynamics

 This course integrates contemporary research on groups with practical management principles.
 It organizes the art and science of teamwork in three primary tasks for the leader/manager: (1) Accurately assessing and improving team performance: (2) Managing the internal dynamics of teams (diversity, conflict, creativity within the team): and (3) Optimally leveraging the team within the larger organization.
 Lecture.
-Optional pass/no pass or grade.
+Optional pass/no pass grade.
 Transferable to CSU.

-MANAGEMENT G140 - 2 Units Organization and Professional Values/Ethics
+Organization and Professional Values/Ethics

 This course introduces students to the ethical concepts that are relevant to resolving moral issues in business, including development of reasoning and analytical skills needed to apply ethical concepts to business decisions.
 Identification of the moral issues involved in the management of specific problem areas in business and an examination of the social and natural environments within which moral issues in business arise are also emphasized.
 Lecture.
-Optional pass/no pass or grade.
+Optional pass/no pass grade.
 A twelve-week course.
 Transferable to CSU.